salesforce/design-system-react/CONTRIBUTING.md

 ## Releasing
+1. Pull down the documentation site and place in the same parent folder as this library: `git clone git@github.com:salesforce-ux/design-system-react-site.git` and run `npm install`.
+`.
+1. Run `npm run local-update` from within `design-system-react-site` to build, copy, and serve a local version of this library into the site.
+You should be able to now view the updated site at `http://localhost:8080/` and resolve any issues with updated documentation.
 1. [Write the release notes](https://github.com/salesforce-ux/design-system-react/blob/master/RELEASENOTES.md) that cover everything that has changed since the last release.
 You don't have to commit your release notes changes though.
 The following script will do that for you.
 1. Run `npm prune` and `npm install` to clean up node modules in preparation for build.
 1. **Choose one**: `npm run release-patch` or `npm run release-minor` This script pulls from upstream, bumps the version, commits changes, and publishes tags to your `upstream` repository (that is this repo).